dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 carries with it all the complexities thereof (cite examples, pictures).
 However, since fear's action on subjects arises without a necessary dependency on social relationships and network effects, ...

+#### (On how the subject/object of fear/love affects how the force affects objects)

+> "Returning to the question of being feared or loved, I come to the
+> conclusion that, men loving according to their own will and fearing
+> according to that of the prince, a wise prince should establish
+> himself on that which is in his own control and not in that of
+> others; he must endeavor only to avoid hatred, as is noted."  --
+> Machiavelli, The Prince (XVII)

 ### fear pulls people apart, love pulls people together.